 One of the reasons email marketing is so great is because it can be automated.
 There are a number of services out there that can take part of the task of maintaining your mailing lists and sending out your emails.
 You don’t need to store a list, you don’t need to manually remove people from it, and you can send a message to thousands of people with a single click.

 This does mean that you face a challenge… the challenge of choosing which of these services you should use.
 There’s no obvious answer, especially as it depends in part on the growth and development of your business.

 There are a number of good options out there, which have distinct pros and cons.
 Here are some to consider:

-First up is Iterable (our current favorite) offering a variety of marketing services, ranging from mobile marketing to direct mail marketing.
+Next up is Iterable offering a variety of marketing services, ranging from mobile marketing to direct mail marketing.
 Their packages include an email marketing system that includes a sophisticated email builder and integrates with their other offerings.

 - Excellent UI and editor.

 - Dynamic email templates (not well supported by other solutions).

 - Easy audience segmentation.

 - Full WYSIWYG email editor.

 - Potentially the most expensive of the group.